gabe00122/personal-site/src/posts/actor-critic-part1.md

 # Introduction

 I recently finished reading [Reinforcement Learning: An Introduction by Sutton and Barto](http://incompleteideas.net/book/the-book-2nd.html).
-I decided to implement the actor critic algorithm outlined in the book and learned a lot in the process.
-The first step in my implementation was taking the psudo code as outline in the book and translating it to jax.
-If your brand new to reinforcement learning it's probably better to start by implementing a solution to a muti-armed bandit and formularize yourself with temporal difference learning.
+Inspired by the book, I decided to implement the actor-critic algorithm and learned a lot in the process.
+My first step was translating the pseudocode outlined in the book into JAX.
+If you're new to reinforcement learning, it's better to start by implementing a solution to a multi-armed bandit problem and familiarize yourself with temporal difference learning.

 ## Reinforcement Learning
-Reinforcement learning is a class of algorithms, the goal is to training a model called a policy to take actions that maximize a total reward received over time.
-It's called reinforcement learning because the reward can reinforce the the behaviors of the policy that lead to more reward.
+Reinforcement learning is a class of algorithms designed to train a model, called a policy, to take actions that maximize the total reward received over time.
+It is called reinforcement learning because rewards reinforce behaviors that lead to higher rewards.

-Reinforcement learning algorithms require some form of functional approximation and one particularly effective form of functional approximation is deep learning.
-Reinforcement learning algorithms that use deep learning are called deep reinforcement learning.
+These algorithms require functional approximation, with deep learning being a particularly promising approach.

 ## Actor Critics
-Actor Critic's are a class are reinforcement learning algorithms that use two models to teach each other, an actor and a critic.
-Both the actor and the critic take in a observation of the environment as input but they output different things.
+Actor-critic algorithms are a class of reinforcement learning algorithms that use two models to teach each other: an actor and a critic.
+Both the actor and the critic take an observation of the environment as input but produce different outputs.

-* The actor outputs an action distribution (from which an action can be sampled)
+* The actor outputs an action distribution, from which an action can be sampled.
-* The critic outputs a prediction of the total reward left to receive in the episode or a prediction of the future rate of reward.
+* The critic outputs a prediction of the total reward remaining in the episode or a prediction of the future rate of reward.

-The critics predictions always depend on the current policy, a better policy can generally be anticipated to receive more rewards for example.
-So when the actor improves the critic needs to up dated to match the improved performance of the new actor.
+The critic's predictions always depend on the current policy; a better policy generally leads to more rewards.
+Thus, when the actor improves, the critic needs to be updated to match the improved performance of the new actor.

-The actor model can use the critic's value estimations to shift the action distribution towards actions that lead to better reward predictions under the current actor.
+The actor model can use the critic's value estimations to adjust the action distribution towards actions that lead to better reward predictions.

-In this way the actor and critic are in a balancing act of change that towards a better policy.
+In this way, the actor and critic engage in a balancing act, continually adjusting towards a better policy.

 # Implementation
-I started with the psudo code for a one-step actor critic from Sutton and Barto, I highly recommend reading this book yourself but I'll do my best translating the notation into a plain english explanation the best I can.
+I started with the pseudocode for a one-step actor critic from Sutton and Barto, I highly recommend reading this book yourself but I'll do my best translating the notation into a plain english explanation the best I can.

 ## One-step Actor-Critic (episodic), for estimating $\pi_\theta\approx\pi_*$